FreeLoaderz/constitution/README.md

 The above ratified version shall be held as master operating document for ADAO.
 Any divergent code in this repo or a fork is provisional until ratified.

-Document based in part on: https://github.com/lexDAO/LexDAO-Constitution
+Document based heavily on: https://github.com/lexDAO/LexDAO-Constitution